BenRiach Dark Rum Aged 22 Years

 Glenglassaugh Torfa

-- Palate : An eloquent, sweet coastal pear smoke engulfs candied peel over melon, pineapple and roasted red apples.
+- Taste: An eloquent, sweet coastal pear smoke engulfs candied peel over melon, pineapple and roasted red apples.
 Oat biscuits, hints of heather honey and a gentle cigar box spice combines to give a terrific balance to the expressive smoke character.

 Woodford Reserve® Master Collection Cherry Wood Smoked Barley